 Step/stoop (this is a low car) into the F-Type for the first time, and it’s immediately obvious that this is a very pleasant place to sit.
 The seats drop nice and low, hunkering you down into the cockpit.
 They’re supportive in all the right place too, really holding you in – ‘fit like a glove’ springs to mind.
 Some may find them a tad on the firm side, but even after lengthy drives, aches and pains failed to set in.

 The fit and finish is generally very good, although a couple of areas of the interior (particularly up high) feel cheaper than you’d like on a £50,000+ car, letting it down slightly.
-Whilst we’re on the negatives, the infotainment system also feel a bit dated, especially compared to rivals in this class.
+Whilst we’re on the negatives, the infotainment system also feels a bit dated, especially compared to rivals in this class.
 Basic features such as the navigation and phone pairing are simple and easy to use, but more advanced features and fancy graphics are in short supply.

-The steering wheel controls are straight out of a Range Rover, which means they feel nice to the touch, if a little cumbersome; they lack the precision and tactility you’d expect from a sports car such as this.
-The steering wheel does have a trick up its sleeve however, as it seamlessly raises/lowers itself to aid access to and from the car – nice!
+The steering wheel controls are straight out of a Range Rover, which means they feel nice to the touch if a little cumbersome; they lack the precision and tactility you’d expect from a sports car such as this.
+The steering wheel does have a trick up its sleeve, however, as it seamlessly raises/lowers itself to aid access to and from the car – nice!

 The standard ‘Meridian’ sound system came fitted to the car on test, with impressive results.
 10 speakers are neatly dotted around the cabin, and they do a fantastic job of making the sound-stage feel very open.
 They have some decent punch too, although crank it up too hard and it goes a little off-beat, with cabin rattle and distortion creeping in.
-Occasions that require this sort of volume are rather rare, but if it’s a worry Jaguar have you covered; an upgrade which doubles the system’s power and adds additional speakers can be had for £990.
+Occasions that require this sort of volume are rather rare, but if it’s a worry Jaguar has you covered; an upgrade which doubles the system’s power and adds additional speakers can be had for £990.

 Other neat features include heated front and rear screens, heated seats and a heated steering wheel – frosty morning simply don’t stand a chance!
 The panoramic glass roof also comes highly recommended, making the cabin feel incredibly airy and open – night driving is a real spectacle.
 On the flip side, the £470 powered tailgate seemed a little OTT, especially as the boot hatch is so small on the F-Type.

-Most MSF car reviews touch on a vehicles engine, but few vehicles engines are so divisive that they demand their own section.
+Most MSF car reviews touch on a vehicle’s engine, but few vehicles engines are so divisive that they demand their own section.
 This F-Type’s is.
 The F-Type has typically been available with a choice of two engines; a V6 or V8, both supercharged, both very loud, both very dramatic.
-Power isn’t in short supply either, as depending on configuration they chuck out between 340 and 575hp.
+Power isn’t in short supply either, as depending on the configuration they chuck out between 340 and 575hp.

-The F-Type on test came fitted with a turbo-charged in-line 4 however, producing 300hp.
-On pure horsepower then, not a million miles short of the 340hp produced by the base spec V6; it’ll still shift the F-Type to 60 in 5.4 seconds.
+The F-Type on test came fitted with a turbocharged in-line 4 however, producing 300hp.
+On pure horsepower than, not a million miles short of the 340hp produced by the base spec V6; it’ll still shift the F-Type to 60 in 5.4 seconds.
 However, there’s one problem – it sounds like an inline 4.
 It’s difficult to explain in words, but when you have a car that looks as exquisite as the F-Type, it needs to sound the part too, and the 4-cylinder just can’t get there.